Industry peer-β panel (/api/industry-panel)

 Where it sits in the stack

 The industry panel is derived from the per-(stock, teo) Vasicek shrinkage that lives inside ds_erm3_betas_adjusted.
-The pipeline aggregates the per-stock β to the industry × level grid as a side product; this endpoint serves that aggregate.
+The pipeline aggregates the per-stock β to the industry grid as a side product; this endpoint serves that aggregate.
 It does not expose per-stock β — for that use GET /metrics/{ticker} or GET /api/lstar (per-ticker hedge ratios) and POST /decompose (the four-bet breakdown).
+Production Vasicek never reads this panel; only API consumers do.

 Related